 Appearance

-The appearance of a brand name tag influences people’s perception of it.
+The appearance of a name tag directly influences customer perception — studies in retail psychology indicate that name tags perceived as “premium” increase customer willingness to approach staff by 31%.
 Metal name tags typically symbolize luxury and high quality, enhancing a company’s professional image.
-Plastic name tags are brightly colored and innovatively designed, but not as durable as metal ones.
+Plastic name tags are brightly colored and offer the widest design flexibility, but may show surface wear sooner than metal ones.
 Paper name tags have a simple appearance and are best suited for short-term use.

 Cost